giactitti/STGEE/README.md

 ## Run application

-From [Here](https://code.earthengine.google.com/?scriptPath=users%2Fgiacomotitti%2FSTGEE%3Amain) you can run our application.
+From [here](https://giacomotitti.users.earthengine.app/view/stgee) you can run our application.
+See the source code from [here](https://code.earthengine.google.com/?scriptPath=users%2Fgiacomotitti%2FSTGEE%3Amain)

 ## Contacts